mailtoharshit/sldsx/README.md

 #Usage
 Once you install the unmanaged package, you can go to `{yourOrg}//sdsx/sdsTest.app` to see a kitchen sink Lightning application that shows how to use all the components.

+Note: All the components are in `metadata/aura/` folder.

 #Distribution
 If you are distributing a component that's built using SDSX, then need to package your component and SDSX.
 This is to ensure that your component uses proper version of SDS.